tgirke/GEN242/static/custom/slides/rpackages/rpackages_slides.Rmd

 3. Sharability
     - Package can be easier shared with colleagues and public
     - Increases code accessibilty for other users
+4. Extendibility
+    - Makes software more extentible and maintable

 ## Package development environments